 As the world accelerates its response to the COVID-19 pandemic, the increase of stay-at-home mandates by employers and governments to protect community health is leading businesses to shut their doors temporarily or alter the way they do business.
-The subsequent slowing of the economy requires utilities to prepare for the impact of decreasing power demand from commercial and industrial (C&I) customers, and a possible increase in energy demand from households.
+The subsequent slowing of the economy requires utilities to prepare for the impact of decreasing power demand from commercial and industrial (C&I) customers, and an increase in energy demand from households.
 While (as of this posting) grid operators in the US have not yet seen any substantial effects on demand, regions like northern Italy – which has been one of the hardest hit by the virus – has seen a 18.1% decrease in electricity demand in the first week after the regional lockdown commenced on February 21.

 Some early predictions for the US indicate that while daily residential energy consumption could increase by 6-8%, industries like schools and commercial buildings could see a reduction in energy usage.
 The overall system demand should experience only a minor reduction in usage.
 As we look ahead to summer, while any lingering economic slowdown could reduce overall energy consumption, S&P Global is predicting a recovery in the second half of the year.
 In addition, utility executives are also expecting to see a disruption to the workforce from COVID-19, which could negatively impact outage restoration efforts, as well as operation and maintenance activities.